preston-woo/preston-woo.github.io/essays/Reflecting-on-software-engineering.md

 ---
 layout: essay
 type: essay
-title: "Reflecting on Software Engineering"
+title: "Reflection on Software Engineering"
 date: 2025-12-19
 published: true
 labels:
   - Software Engineering
-  - Configuration Management
-  - Coding Standards
+  - ICS 314
-  - Agile Project Management
+  - Reflection
 ---

 ## Introduction

-Coming into ICS 314, I honestly thought the class was mainly about web development.
-We spent a lot of time using React, Next.js, and Prisma, so it was easy to think the goal was just to build a working app.
-But as the semester went on, I realized the main point of this class was to learn the fundamentals of software engineering and how real development teams work.
+When I first started ICS 314, I thought the class was mainly about learning React and building a website.
+But as the semester went on, I realized the class was really about learning how software engineering actually works in real life.
+A lot of the things we did—GitHub, issues, coding standards, project planning—ended up being more important than the actual code itself.

-The topics that stood out the most to me were **Configuration Management**, **Coding Standards**, and **Agile Project Management (Issue Driven Project Management)**.
-These concepts go way beyond building a website and are things I know I’ll use in future projects.
+This reflection is about the main skills I learned and how I see myself using them in the future.

+## Open Source Software Development

+Before this class, I used GitHub mostly just to upload files.
+In ICS 314, I finally learned how a team really uses GitHub.
+We had to create issues, make branches, open pull requests, review each other’s changes, and merge them the right way.
+It made me realize that writing code is only part of the job.
+Keeping everything organized matters just as much.

+This is something I know I’ll use again, because almost every job or project uses some kind of version control system.

-## Configuration Management
+## Agile Project Management & IDPM

-Configuration Management is basically about controlling versions and changes so the project stays organized and reliable.
-Before this class, I didn’t fully understand how important it was.

-Through our project, I learned how valuable it is to:
+Using Issue Driven Project Management (IDPM) was one of the biggest things I learned.
+Before this class, I never broke work into small tasks.
+I would just code until things worked.

+In this class, every task had:
-- Use branches for each issue
+- an issue
+- a branch
-- Create pull requests to merge changes
+- a pull request
-- Keep deployment connected so updates are smooth
-- Make sure the whole team is working on the same version of the system

-These practices made our workflow predictable and avoided major conflicts.
-I definitely see myself using this in future team projects or internships.
+- a place on the project board

+It made our group project easier to manage and helped us stay on the same page.
+I can see how this would be really useful for any future team project, even outside of software.

+## Functional Programming

+Functional programming was new to me.
+Learning how to use functions like map, filter, and reduce helped me write cleaner and shorter code.
+At first it felt confusing, but after doing the WODs, it started making sense.
+I realized FP shows up in a lot of other languages too, so this is something I’ll probably use again.

 ## Coding Standards

-Coding standards became a big part of the class, especially with ESLint.
-At first, it just felt strict, but over time I realized it made our code cleaner and easier to understand.

-Some things I learned:
-- Consistent formatting matters
-- Clear naming makes debugging easier
-- ESLint helps prevent small mistakes
-- Clean code is easier for teammates to maintain

-These ideas apply to any programming language, not just JavaScript.
-I can see how important coding standards are for any professional codebase.

-## Agile Project Management (IDPM)

-Issue Driven Project Management (IDPM) was one of the most useful things I learned.
-Before ICS 314, I didn’t really use GitHub Issues or Projects in a meaningful way.
-But IDPM gave me a clear structure for how to manage tasks.

-Using IDPM involved:
-- Creating GitHub Issues
-- Assigning each issue to a branch
-- Submitting a pull request for every task
-- Moving issues across the project board

-This workflow made the final project feel like a real software development process.
-It helped keep the team organized and made progress easy to track.
+ESLint annoyed me at the start, but it ended up being helpful.
+Having a consistent style made our code easier to read and understand.
+It also caught a lot of mistakes before they became actual bugs.

+Now that I’m used to it, I can see why companies care about coding standards.
+Clean code really does make a difference when multiple people are working on the same project.

+## User Interface Frameworks

+I had never used a UI framework before this class.
+Learning Semantic UI React helped me understand how to build interfaces faster instead of writing CSS from scratch.
+It also taught me how to make pages look cleaner and more consistent.

+## Development Environments

+Setting up the development environment taught me how to work with modern tools like Next.js, Prisma, GitHub, npm, and VS Code.
+It made me more confident about starting new projects from scratch, which is something I couldn’t really do before.

+## Design Patterns

+We didn’t go super deep into design patterns, but I learned the basics of why they matter.
+I could see examples of patterns in the layout of our project and in how components were structured.
+It helped me understand how to organize code better.

+## Ethics in Software Engineering

+The ethics module reminded me that software affects real people.
+It made me think about responsibility—especially with privacy, accuracy, and fairness.
+It’s easy to forget this when you’re just coding, so I’m glad the class included it.

 ## Conclusion

-ICS 314 taught me much more than how to build a web app.
-I learned the fundamentals of how real software engineering teams work—using configuration management, coding standards, and Agile/IDPM to stay organized and consistent.
+ICS 314 taught me way more than just how to build a website.
+I learned how to plan work, organize a project, write cleaner code, and work with a team in a more professional way.
+These are skills I’ll use in future classes, internships, and real software projects.

-Even though the class was challenging at times, I feel more prepared for real projects.
-The class didn’t just teach me *what* to code—it taught me *how* to approach software development as a whole.
+Even though the class was challenging, I feel like it gave me a solid foundation for how software engineering actually works.